Police Quest: Open Season: Retrospective

 Open Season has received even more negative appraisal in retrospective reviews, with writers criticizing its game design and its characterization of life in Los Angeles.
 In 2013, Adventure Gamers gave the game 2 out of 5 stars, arguing that the game cared more about "technical features, and not its story or gameplay."
 The reviewer highlights "banal" dialogue, "ethnic clichés", and illogical and "haphazard" puzzles.

 Even more strongly, a Vice retrospective written by Duncan Fyfe in 2018 called Open Season "the most reactionary game of the 90s", alleging that Gates was brought onto the project to generate "controversy" and therefore media attention.
 Fyfe concludes that the game encapsulates Gates' "violent, racist, paramilitary vision of American policing".

 Sales

 The first four Police Quest games totaled 850,000 sales by late 1995.
-However, Markus Krichel of PC Games noted that "interest on the part of the gamer fell slightly" with Open Season (Mainly due to the absence of creator Jim Walls, and those who did play the game weren't happy playing as anyone besides the series's classic protagonist Sonny Bonds), which led Sierra On-Line to experiment with a new direction for the series with Police Quest: SWAT.
+However, Markus Krichel of PC Games noted that "interest on the part of the gamer fell slightly" with Open Season (Mainly due to the absence of creator Jim Walls, and those who did play the game weren't happy playing as anyone besides the classic series's protagonist Sonny Bonds), which led Sierra On-Line to experiment with a new direction for the series with Police Quest: SWAT.
 According to Sierra, combined sales of the Police Quest series—including SWAT—surpassed 1.2 million units by the end of March 1996.